 Wild Flower Hotline Frequently Asked Questions

 Where’s the online version of the Hotline?

-We try to get the online version on the website Friday evenings during Hotline Season but… sometimes it gets delayed and won’t appear until late in the weekend.
-If this happens, call and get the Hotline recording (818) 768-1802 x7.
-It’s always updated by Friday morning during the season.
+We try to get the online version on the website early Friday mornings during Hotline Season but… sometimes it gets delayed and won’t appear until later in the day.
+Thanks for your patience as you plan your weekend trips!

 Picking a couple wild flowers won’t hurt, right?